Armenian Canadians: Population

-Language and education
+Language

 The 2016 census enumerated 35,790 Canadians who consider Armenian their mother tongue, but only 21,510 Canadians claimed Armenian to be the "language spoken most often at home".
 In the 2006 census 21,480 Canadians had indicated Armenian as the "language spoken most often at home", of whom 4,915 had non-immigrant status, while 16,320 were immigrants.

 In the 2006 census, of the 50,500 Canadian Armenians, 10,250 indicated English as their mother tongue, while 3,995 indicated French.
 Majority (34,345) indicated a non-official language as their mother tongue.
 Most Canadian Armenians claimed to speak either both official languages (English and French: 23,785) or English only (21,965), while a minority speaks only French (2,700).
 Some 2,045 Canadian Armenians speak neither English nor French.

 Most Armenian-speakers in Canada speak Western Armenian, while a minority speaks Eastern Armenian.